ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 As you can see, a unified calling convention for our ISA allows all programs to speak the same "language" so that they can interact with each other while making safe assumptions about what registers they can use, and how to use them.

-### 1.2 Calling functions and returning in RISC-V ISA
+### 1.2 Calling functions and returning in RISCV32 ISA

 #### 1.2.1 Calling a function